 4. They feel like everything bad happens to them

 Talking with these people can really wear you out.
-This is not because they are so negative, but also because their stories are always tragedies.
+This is not only because they’re so negative but also because their stories are always tragedies.

 They will constantly tell you how bad things are, about their family problems, or how mean other people are to them.

 Consequently, they never see the opportunities that adversity can bring.
-Their minds are totally closed to the idea that everything can be improved if they work for it.
+Their minds are totally closed to the idea that everything can improve if they work for it.

 5. They never apologizeWhen a person who plays the victim apologizes, it’s generally not sincere.
 Actually, they rarely recognize their mistakes and apologize for those who are affected by them.